eclipse-langium/langium/README.md

 You can find the Langium documentation on [the website](https://langium.org/).

-If you're new to building programming language, take a look at [our overview to see what Langium offers](https://langium.org/docs/features/).
+If you're new to building programming languages, take a look at [our overview to see what Langium offers](https://langium.org/docs/features/).

 The documentation is divided into several sections: